psu-epl/psu-epl.github.com/index.markdown

 The lab is currently to all PSU students and staff, and to community members by invitation only.

-We are moving to a much larger space in the beginning of the fall 2014 term!
+We are moving to a much larger space in the beginning of the fall 2014 term.

 ### Lab Equipment

+Here is the list of equipment and thier current status.
+Sometimes machines break, which will be noted here:

 {% include machines.html %}